Surasak BTS station

 Surasak station (สถานีสุรศักดิ์) is a BTS skytrain station, on the Silom Line in Bang Rak and Sathon districts, Bangkok, Thailand.
 The station is located on Sathon Road to the east of Sathon-Surasak intersection.
 The surrounding area along Sathon Road is primarily a business zone with many office towers and embassies.
-Holiday Inn Bangkok Silom is a 5-mins walk, Bangkok Christian College and Saint Louis Churchpatrick are within walking distance to the east of the station.
+Holiday Inn Bangkok Silom is a 5-mins walk, Bangkok Christian College and Saint Louis Church are within walking distance to the east of the station.